HugoDaniel/hugodaniel.com/content/posts/2024-07-21-color-picker.md

 extra = { place = "Amadora", author = "Hugo Daniel", social_img = "/images/allcolorpickers.webp", class="center-images with-lists" }
 +++

-Between my day job and countless mundane affairs I have been slowly developing another color picker widget as a hobby.

-All together this must be my 6th non-professional one.
-Unfortunately I only have the code for the last 3, the others are now likely in the Elysium of color pickers (or some old laptop hard drive in my basement).
+I made my first color picker almost ten years ago, in 2015.
+Since then, my passion about color pickers grew a little more than expected and this month I finished my 6th one.
+I only have the code for the last 3, the others are now likely in the Elysium of color pickers (or some old laptop hard drive in my basement).

+### What's so special about color pickers?

+They have graphic and visual usage patterns that are uncommon in UI widgets.
+Most widgets are drop-down boxes, sliders, etc., and then there are color pickers.
+Besides, choosing colors has always been a challenge for me as a developer with little aesthetic sense.
+During college, I made some websites to earn some extra money, and when it came time to choose colors, it was a headache.

 ![color pickers ive done](/images/allcolorpickers.webp)

-Color pickers have been my testbed of some ideas and concepts, not necessarily directly related to the act of color picking per se.
-Colors pickers act kind of like my todo apps or hello world.
+Also, color pickers have been my testbed of some ideas and concepts, not necessarily directly related to the act of color picking per se.
+Color pickers also act kind of like my todo apps or hello world.
 Shreds of a multidisciplinary learning process loitering erratically for purpose.
 Calculated efforts with messed up cost-benefit evaluations.

 ### I'm looking for a rebound project, can you be it?